 • Shaved Parmesan, if desired

--Place a large, heavy bottom pan or skillet over medium-high heat, and drizzle in a small amount of the oil, about 1-2 tablespoons; once hot, crumble in the spicy sausage, and cook for a few minutes until browned and cooked through; remove with a slotted spoon, and drain on paper towel; set aside for a moment.
+– Place a large, heavy bottom pan or skillet over medium-high heat, and drizzle in a small amount of the oil, about 1 to 2 tablespoons; once hot, crumble in the spicy sausage, and cook for a few minutes until browned and cooked through; remove with a slotted spoon, and drain on paper towel; set aside for a moment.